Mooni123/RS41_Decoding/RS41-SG/README.md

 ## Differences to RS41-SGP

-There is only one major difference: the three measurement values for the pressure in the 7A-MEAS block are all empty and filled with 0s.
+There is only one major difference: the three measurement values for the pressure in the 7A-MEAS block are all empty and filled with zeros.

 ## Subframe